rracode/Intro-to-ML/README.md

   Random Forest
   LightGBM(Tree Based Model)

   By creating the notebook, we will see how label encoding or one hot encoding is better for the model and which out of the 8 algorithms which is the best.
-Plots to understand the results on bigger datasets.
+Plotted graphs to understand the results on bigger datasets.